PalomaCue/cloudera-ml-vm/README.md

   *  HDFS, Hive, YARN, ZooKeeper: Hive is an optional dependency for the Spark service.
 If you have a Hive service and want to access Hive tables from your Spark applications, choose this option to include Hive as a dependency and have the Hive client configurations always available to Spark applications.

   I chose the second option.
+Without Hive dependencies.

   b.
-In the step #2, when customizing the role assignments for Spark 2, add a <a href="https://www.cloudera.com/documentation/enterprise/latest/topics/cm_mc_managing_roles.html"> gateway role </a> to every host.
+In the step #2, when customizing the role assignments for Spark 2, DO NOT ADD the <a href="https://www.cloudera.com/documentation/enterprise/latest/topics/cm_mc_managing_roles.html"> gateway role </a> to every host.
+Inf fact, in our case is not needed.
+We do not have a NODO FRONTERA, because we do not have a "real" cluster.
+Thas why the only ...

   c.
 Note that the History Server port is 18089 instead of the usual 18088.  ***CHECK IT***